itsgox/sokoban-bot/README.md

 ## Usage

-To run the bot, just use this command on the terminal:
+To run the bot, just use this command in the terminal:

 ```bash
 sh start.sh